Legionella Test Kit

 Where is Legionella Most Likely to be Found?

-If it’s there, Legionella Test Kit helps identify Legionella in your water.
+Legionella Test Kit identifies if Legionella is present in your water.
 The main type of bacterium that makes up the family of bacterium known collectively as Legionella is Legionella pneumophila.
 There are other bacteria also related to it.
 This group of bacterium know as Legionella are most often found in natural water sources.
 Natural water sources like ponds, lakes, rivers, reservoirs, and runoffs, though usually in relatively low concentration.
-These bacterium can also live in manmade structures and purpose-built water systems like pools, hot tubs, HVAC cooling towers, sprinkler systems, evaporative condensers, and hot and cold water systems.
+These bacterium can also live in manmade structures and purpose-built water systems like pools, hot tubs, HVAC cooling towers, sprinkler systems, evaporative condensers, and hot and cold water systems and more.
 This is where Legionella Test Kit comes in.
 To help identify if your system is harboring the bacteria so it may be safely remediated.

 Legionnaires Disease NYC Regulations